 Rising bond yields have historically presented attractive entry points to the listed infrastructure asset class, while offering active managers an opportunity to add value through subsector selection.

 For participants in defined contribution plans, diversifying beyond stocks and bonds could take on a new level of importance in the years to come.
 Liquid real assets, such as real estate and commodities, can be an effective way to achieve this type of diversification

 The global listed infrastructure universe continues to expand.
 Here are four recent IPOs that represent intriguing investment themes

-For Institutions/Consultants: Over the past decade, investors have allocated to commodities to enhance portfolio diversification, hedge against unexpected inflation or event risk and participate in the secular bull market for basic materials.
-Framing this rationale, we make the case for an actively managed approach grounded in fundamental research.
+Over the past decade, investors have allocated to commodities to enhance portfolio diversification, hedge against unexpected inflation or event risk and participate in the secular bull market for basic materials.
+We make the case for an actively managed approach grounded in fundamental research.

 Learn about this unique asset class, including what makes REITs different from other companies, how the global real estate market has evolved and why different types of commercial properties perform the way they do in various economic conditions.

 The views and opinions in the preceding commentary are as of the date of publication and are subject to change.
 This material should not be relied upon as investment advice, does not constitute a recommendation to buy or sell a security or other investment and is not intended to predict or depict performance of any investment.